 How much for a wood-oven fired pizza in Florence?
 It can be as little as $5.60.
 But that will be in a trattoria in Novoli, one of the city’s residential suburbs.
 In the historic center, prices are aimed at visitors, not locals.

 Another thing to be aware of is that the general cost of living in southern Italy is less than in the country’s northern half.
 For one thing, summer in the deep south lasts longer, so heating bills aren’t as high.

 But even in Italy’s northern half, you can cut down fuel costs by “living like a local”.
 In winter, many people use wood-burning stoves—and it’s increasingly common to see eco-friendly properties with solar panels.

-If you run a car, the cost of gas will likely come as something of a shock.
-Prices in April were mostly around $2.11 per liter.
+If you run a car, the cost of gas will likely come as something of a shock, with the average price coming in at $1.64 per liter.

 But do you need a car?
 There are few places you can’t get to in Italy by bus or train, and all cities have an extensive public transport network.
 The price of a train ticket from Pisa to Florence is currently $8.12.

 Obviously how much you spend on groceries, etc., is down to you and your lifestyle.
 If you smoke, most brands of cigarettes cost $5.80 for a pack of 20.